Keynote Speaker – Story Teller

 It’s Not All Fun and Games

-He is a serious, funny and entertaining keynote speaker on fraud and ethics; topical presentations that endure.
+He is a serious, yet entertaining keynote speaker on fraud and ethics; topical presentations that endure.
 He tells his story about the consequences of fraud in corporate America and the lack of ethics that cripple businesses and devastate the individuals and families involved.

 He’s had the humbling opportunity to speak at conferences and conventions for hundreds of international businesses organizations and professional associations on the topics of fraud and ethics.